russcarver/ionic4-project-template/readme.md

 # Ionic 4 project template
-This project will evolve as Angular and Ionic evolve, but for now it's a good scaffolding for dev, test and production environments with a Jest unit test environment, a base class for HTTP requests, a custom loading spinner (just add your animated GIF to assets/img/loadingicon.gif), dynamic versioning, a cross-platform status bar, a custom toast controller, an HTML5 storage provider, some pipes, useful libraries and more!
+This project will evolve as Angular and Ionic evolve, but for now it's a good scaffolding for dev, test and production environments with a Jest unit test environment, a base class for HTTP requests, a custom loading spinner (just add your animated GIF to assets/img/loadingicon.gif), dynamic versioning (plus a component!), a cross-platform status bar, a custom toast controller, an HTML5 storage provider, some pipes, useful libraries, platform configurations and more!

 ## Setup